Christ Church, Eaton near Congleton

 Christ Church is our parish church and is located in the award winning village of Eaton on the A536 between Congleton and Macclesfield.
 This is a lively and vibrant village with a strong community spirit of which the church is a central part.

-If you intend to come to church, please read the safety notice before doing so.
+Before you come to church, please read the COVID-19 information and safety instructions.

 The parish of Eaton with Hulme Walfield is committed to the safeguarding of children, young people and adults.
 For more information, please go to our Safeguarding page.

 Services are held in church once a month, with an occasional extra one.
 For details of services, please see 'Services and events'.
 For our usual service sheet and the pew sheet of prayers and readings for the day click here.